 - Advanced Research

 - Tech Help

 LIBRARY ACCESS FOR THE LOCAL COMMUNITY

 The resources and services of the James A. Gibson Library exist primarily to support the research and study needs of the academic community.
 Beyond this purpose, the Library recognizes that there is a legitimate need to offer some of its services to members of the general public who have no formal connection with the University.

 Members of the community are welcome to consult the collections and may also take advantage of the following services: assistance in the use of the collections, Special Collections and Archives, and the microform reading equipment.
 There is a charge for photocopying and printing.

-The Extramural Borrowing Program offers individual memberships to the general public and institutional memberships to businesses.
-The University Library is pleased to serve the community in this way.
-However, you are encouraged to check the holdings of the public libraries in the region for your research needs before applying for extramural borrowing privileges.
+The University Library offers individual memberships to the general public and institutional memberships to businesses.
+However, you are encouraged to check the holdings of the public libraries in the region for your research needs before applying for community borrowing privileges.
 The borrowing card may be used only by the person to whom it is issued.
 View further details on borrowing policies here.

 Help Desk Service Policy